Waconzy

-Obinna Kelvin Anyanwu (born in Port Harcourt, Rivers State, Nigeria), better known by stage name Waconzy, is a singer, songwriter, record producer and philanthropist with family roots in Umuahia, Abia State.
+Obinna Kelvin Anyanwu (born in Port Harcourt, Rivers State, south-south Nigeria), better known by stage name Waconzy, is a singer, songwriter, record producer and philanthropist with family roots in Umuahia, the capital city of Abia State, southeastern Nigeria.
 He is the founder of Dv8 Media and the Waconzy Foundation.
 He rose to prominence in 2010 with his song "I Celebrate" which appeared on the I Celebrate album.
 His second album Money Back Guarantee was released in 2013.
 He is currently signed to Dv8 Media.

 Early life

-Waconzy was born on 10 August 1983 in Port Harcourt and completed his primary and secondary education there.
+Waconzy was born on 10 August 1983 in Port Harcourt the capital city of Rivers State and completed his primary and secondary education there.
 In 1998, he recorded his first song while he was still in high school.
-In 2000, Waconzy gained admission into the Federal University of Technology Owerri and graduated in 2005 with a bachelor of technology degree in project management.
-After completing his NYSC service in 2006, Waconzy joined the Project Management Institute in the United States where he was certified a Project Management Professional (PMP) and, in 2008, he set up his company Dv8 Media.
+In 2000, Waconzy gained admission into the Federal University of Technology Owerri and graduated in 2005 with a Bachelor of Technology degree in project management.
+After completing his NYSC program in 2006, Waconzy joined the Project Management Institute in the United States where he was certified a Project Management Professional (PMP) and, in 2008, he set up his company Dv8 Media.

 Career

-In 2008 Waconzy released the single "I Celebrate".
+In 2008, Waconzy released the single "I Celebrate".
 The song's music video was shot by Clarence Peters of CAPital Dream Pictures in Lagos, Nigeria.
 In 2011, Waconzy collaborated with Duncan Mighty for the remix of "I Celebrate".

 He released his debut album I Celebrate in 2010.
 The album included the singles "I Celebrate", "Too Much Money", "Wedding Day" and "Chuku Chuku".

 Following his debut album, Waconzy released his album Money Back Guarantee in 2013 which featured the songs "Amosu", "Club on Fire" and "Sweet like Tombo".
 In 2015, he released the Waconzy Greatest Hits compilation album which featured the songs "Na God", "Balling like Waconzy (Ekpoh)" and "Ogbono".

 Waconzy has made charitable contributions in Nigeria.
 He helped feed over a thousand poor people and kicked off the Waconzy versus Malaria Zero Tolerance campaign to fight malaria in Africa.

 Waconzy has collaborated with Banky W. ("Jangolova"), Faze ("Champion"), Duncan Mighty ("I Celebrate" remix), Naeto C ("Hallelujah" remix) and Truth Hurts ("Club on Fire" remix).